-Marybeth Ezaki/Peter Carter Visiting Professorship
+Marybeth Ezaki/Peter Carter Visiting Professorship Register

 Date/Time: October 11, 2019, 8:00 AM

 Ezaki served as the director of Hand Services for more than three decades.
-Applying her expertise to improve the quality of care for children at Texas Scottish Rite Hospital for Children and across the country, Dr. Ezaki earned a national and international reputation as an innovator, teacher, and master surgeon.
-Although she celebrated her retirement in 2015, Dr. Ezaki continues as a consultant on the hand service.
+Applying her expertise to improve the quality of care for children here and around the world, she earned a national and international reputation as an innovator, teacher and master surgeon.
+Dr. Ezaki retired in 2015 but is a consultant on the hand service.